linked-db/linked-ql/site/guides/edge.md

 ### `event.waitUntil`

-(**optional**) This is for backends that support extending the lifecycle of a request beyond the initial response.
+(**optional**) This is for backends that have a *managed* request lifecycle model and allow for extending the lifecycle of a request beyond the initial HTTP response.

 The expected contract is:

-- `event.waitUntil(promise)`: a function that signals ongoing work tied to the request
+- `event.waitUntil(promise)`: a function that takes a promise that the request lifecycle must wait for before terminating.

-This adds lifecycle reliability to the stateful parts of the Edge protocol:
+When present, `EdgeWorker` uses it to hold down the request lifecycle for the duration of long-lived operations and stateful interactions, such as:

 - live queries
 - long-lived subscriptions